home-assistant/addons/ssh/README.md

 3. Click on the "INSTALL" button.

 ## How to use

+You need enable the port for external access.
+You can just enter 22 as value or any other value like you want.
+This recommend to add login credentials.

 To use this add-on, you must have a private/public key to log in.
 To generate them, follow the [instructions for Windows][keygen-windows]